tifv/asyonline2/plan.md

-### Asymptote server (kinda backend)

-Source location: runasy/

-Server supports WebSocket-based protocol at "/".
-Only 1 simultaneous connection is supported
+### Server (universal)

+WebSocket sub-protocols at "/asy"
+• asyonline/asy
+• asyonline/asy+restore

+WebSocket sub-protocols at "/asy/interactive"
+• asyonline/asy/interactive
+• asyonline/asy/interactive+restore

+Here
+  • "restore" means that server accepts "restore" parameter to "add" messages, restoring recent source files instead of rereceiving them;
+  • "interactive" means that server will run an Asymptote shell.

+If any protocol is supported by server, then all “lesser” protocols also should be supported.

+#### Protocol, stage 1

-Incoming messages may include
+Incoming messages:
     "add {
         filename: <file name>,
-        main: true/false
     }" b"<file contents>"
-        filename must have .asy extension;
+        filename must have .asy extension
-        may allow other extensions
+        (though may allow other extensions in future) "options {
-    "options {
-        interactive: <bool>,
-            default is false
         timeout: <integer milliseconds>,
+            optional, should be one of 3000, 10000, or 30000
+            default is server-decided
+            server may impose an additional limit on timeout must be absent if sub-protocol is "interactive"
         format: <"svg"/"pdf"/"png">,
-            default is "svg"
+            optional, default is "svg"
         stderr: "separate" or "stdout",
-            default is "stdout"
+            optional, default is "stdout"
         verbosity: <0/1/2/3>,
-            default is 0
+            optional, default is 0
     }"

-        (all options are optional, lol) then, once
-    "run"
-then
+Also incoming messages if the sub-protocol contains "restore":
+    "add {
+        filename: <file name>,
+        hash: <SHA265 hex file hash>,
+    }" b"<file contents>"
+    "add {
+        filename: <file name>,
+        hash: <SHA-265 hex file hash>,
+        restore: true,
+    }"

+Outcoming messages:
+    "deny {error: <message>}"
+        indicates that an error occured before actually handling the task (like an error in arguments, or an overloaded server)

+#### Protocol, stage switching

+Incoming message
+    "run {
+        main: <filename>
+            skipped/ignored if sub-protocol is "interactive"
+    }"
+switches stage 1 to stage 2.

+#### Protocol, stage 2

+Outcoming messages if sub-protocol contains "restore"
+    "missing [{
+        filename: <file name>,
+        hash: <SHA265 hex file hash>,
+    }, …]"
+switches back to stage 1, can be sent only once;
+suggests that all missing files must be readded.

+In "interactive+restore" sub-protocol, if the client used "restore" feature, the server must send possibly empty "output" message (see below) to inform the client that all files were restored successfully.

+Incoming messages:
     "options {timeout: <integer milliseconds>}"
-        to further limit execution time or, if interactive
+        further limit exection timeout that was set earlier

+Incoming messages in "interactive" sub-protocol:
-    "input" b"<string>"
+    "input {}" b"<string>"
-Closing the connection aborts execution and clears residual files.
+        In "interactive+restore" sub-protocol, if the client used "restore" feature, it must not send "input" message until at least one "output" message is received

-Outcoming messages may include
+Outcoming messages:
+    "queue {
+        estimate: <integer milliseconds>,
+    }"
-    "result {format: <"svg"/"pdf"/"png">}" b"<image contents>"
+        non-positive "estimate" implies that execution had already started "result {format: <"svg"/"pdf"/"png">}" b"<image contents>"
     "output {stream: <"stdout"/"stderr">}" b"<output>"
     "complete {
         success: true/false,
         error: <message>,
             optional
-        time: <integer milliseconds>,
-            optional, how long did the execution take }"
-When the task completes, connection is closed.
+    }"
+    "deny {error: <message>}"
+        see stage 1

 Error messages may include:
     • "Execution aborted due to the time limit (<integer milliseconds>ms)"